scifir/scifir-units/TO-DO.md

 - TODO: test of base unit classes
 - TODO: test stof() with bad values

-## DOCUMENTATION (35)
+## DOCUMENTATION (30)

+### DOCUMENTATION - DOXYGEN (7)

 - TODO: create all the dox files of the library
 - TODO: add latex to the factors of prefixes in prefix.dox
 - TODO: explain in initialize_from_string() the use of this function.
 The explanation of the format of the initialization string should be inside the string constructor and the string assignment
 - TODO: add the description of each file, which is different than the description of the class
 - TODO: add in some way or another the base and the derived units to the reference

-- TODO: add in the table of contents a link to each documentation of class
-- TODO: add an example of fluiddynamics with scifir-geometry for robotics applications
+- TODO: think if to add the help of Eclipse, and search if other IDEs use some help too
+- TODO: decide if to generate documentation for man, and if so, explain that inside the README.md file

+### DOCUMENTATION - README (12)

 - TODO: explain some normal code examples of robotics, medical machines, chemistry machines
-- TODO: add initialization of lab_number<> inside README.md file
 - TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
-- TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file
-- TODO: add to the README.md file an example for creating new unit classes with the macros for them
 - TODO: think on the different cases of use of coordinates and document them, including the use of an origin
-- TODO: document the thinking behind the geographic coordinates of allowing to change planet.
-By default it's the Earth
 - TODO: document the coordinates for the universe, publish that too as an standard inside scifir
 - TODO: mention the WGS in the part of coordinates
+- TODO: add to the README.md file an example for creating new unit classes with the macros for them
+- TODO: add an example of fluiddynamics with scifir-geometry for robotics applications
+- TODO: describe in detail how to measure in very small scale for each different base unit
+- TODO: check what to do with the libraries of ISOs and document them inside the README.md file.
+If there isn't a library of ISOs, decide if to create one
-- TODO: add a section of "Optional knowledge"
+- TODO: add initialization of lab_number<> inside README.md file
 - TODO: add a system of surface parameterization of the human body
-- TODO: describe in detail how to measure in very small scale for each different base unit
+- TODO: common use cases of each dimension, like eV is for quantum purposes, pc for space travel, etc

+### DOCUMENTATION - DOXYGEN PAGES (10)

 - TODO: add the abbreviations in the groups too
 - TODO: add the explanation of the definition of each unit inside a file, including conversions